Amherst College Film and Media Studies for 2011-12

 (Offered as ENGL 387 and FAMS 215.)
 The topic changes each time the course is taught.
 In fall 2010 the topic was “Knowing Television.”
 For better or worse, U.S. broadcast television is a cultural form that is not commonly associated with knowledge.
 This course will take what might seem a radical counter-position to such assumptions--looking at the ways television teaches us what it is and even trains us in potential critical practices for investigating it.
 By considering its formal structure, its textual definitions, and the means through which we see it, we will map out how it is that we come to know television.

 Prior coursework in Film and Media Studies is recommended, but not required.
 Not open to first-year students.
 Limited to 30 students.
 Omitted 2011-12.
-Professor Hastie.2013-14: Offered in Fall 2013
+Professor Hastie.2015-16: Not offered

 220 Foundations and Integrations: Film and Media Studies

 (Offered as ENGL 281, FAMS 220, and ARHA 272.)
 “Foundations and Integrations” will be an annual team-taught course between a Critical Studies scholar and moving-image artist.
 A requirement of the Film and Media Studies major, it will build on critical analysis of moving images and introductory production work to develop an integrated critical and creative practice.
 Focused in particular around themes and concepts, students will develop ideas in both written and visual form.
 The theme for spring 2012 will be “Film and Inner Life.”

 Requisites: A foundations course in Critical Studies of Film and Media (such as “Coming to Terms: Cinema”) and an introductory film/video production workshop.
 Not open to first-year students.
 Limited to 15 students.
 Spring semester.
 Professor Hastie and Visiting Lecturer Chris Mason Johnson.2015-16: Offered in Spring 2016